kcotoi/SOLSniperNFT-Releases/README.md

     With previous approach there were issues with quickly recognising data mismatch, this caused an issue with loading ranks and it could have taken up to 5 minutes to recognise it and fetch the data again if necessary.
   - Added extra safety measures to make sure that Quick Buy is only triggered when it should.
+  - Implemented also cleanup of the old stored data.
+This should prevent issue with saved settings.

 - Known issues:
   - Unfortunately Firefox does not support Manifest V3 yet so you will not be able to manually import this